jocephdelacruz/telegram-ai-scraper/README.md

 - **Resilient Error Handling**: Smart retry logic with graceful degradation for API issues and rate limiting
 - **Distributed Processing**: Uses Celery workers for parallel processing of AI analysis, notifications, and data storage
 - **Intelligent Message Filtering**: Country-specific keyword filtering with AI fallback for optimal performance and accuracy
-- **Multi-language Support**: Automatic language detection and translation to English for non-English messages
+- **Advanced Translation Architecture**: Modular translation system with Google Translate (free) and OpenAI (paid) backends
+- **Smart Translation Control**: Configure whether to translate trivial messages and which translation method to use
-- **Cost-effective Translation**: Smart heuristics to avoid unnecessary API calls for obviously English text
+- **Optimized Language Detection**: Reuses language detection from message analysis to avoid redundant API calls
 - **Teams Integration**: Sends formatted alerts to Microsoft Teams channels for significant messages
 - **SharePoint Storage**: Automatically stores all messages (significant and trivial) in SharePoint Excel files with translation info
 - **Historical Scraping**: Can scrape and analyze past messages from channels